Maddobun/theia-blueprint/README.md

-### Interview question

-The question can be found inside of `theia-extensions/product/src/browser/interview_question.tsx`.
-All tasks specified inside can be done by modifying this file only.
-However, reading code and definitions outside of this file will likely be needed to complete the task.

 ### Build Requirements

 Please check Theia's [prerequisites](https://github.com/eclipse-theia/theia/blob/master/doc/Developing.md#prerequisites), and keep node versions aligned between Theia IDE and that of the referenced Theia version.